Inochi2D/inochi-creator/README.md

 ## Under Construction
 Inochi Creator is currently under construction and is not recommended for production use.

-## Intel Intergrated Graphics
+## Intel Integrated Graphics
-Inochi Creator currently crashes on Intel Intergrated Graphics, I do not have the means to debug and fix this issue at current time, sorry.
+Inochi Creator currently crashes on Intel Integrated Graphics.
+I unfortunately do not currently have the means to debug and fix this issue.